-The Island Housing Trust's Plan directly addresses many of the island-wide and town specific housing needs and strategies identified in the draft Housing Production Plans for each of the six towns and the island as a whole.
-Our Plan identifies the activities we plan to undertaken to create and sustain permanently affordable housing on Martha's Vineyard.
+The IHT's CIP directly addresses many of the Island-wide and town specific housing needs and strategies identified in the Housing Production Plans for each of the six towns and the island as a whole.
+Our CIP identifies the activities we plan to undertaken to create and sustain permanently affordable housing on the Vineyard.
 These activities support and are consistent with community's vision and strategy of creating a more resilient year-round community and economy.
 Many on the Island have articulated the need for year-round affordable housing including: art districts, schools, chamber of commerce, farming organizations, town governments, island-wide planning organizations, and the recently published Housing Production Plans.

-The draft Housing Production Plans represent the combined efforts of all six Island towns to gain an understanding of the current housing dynamic island-wide and within each community and identify goals and strategies to create more housing choice and affordable housing on the Island.
-Many of the draft HPP recommendations are directly addressed by our Plan, including:
+The Housing Production Plans represent the combined efforts of all six Island towns to gain an understanding of the current housing dynamic Island-wide and within each community and identify goals and strategies to create more housing choice and affordable housing on the Island.
+Many of the Housing Production Plans' recommendations are directly addressed by our CIP, including:

-- Extremely and Very Low-income Residents our Plan targets rental units to those earning below 60% AMI to address the unmet housing needs of lower income Island workers and their families. - Families our Plan aims to direct a majority of its new units to families, the mainstay of the Island's year-round workforce. - Seniors our Plan will explore new partnerships to directly address the housing needs of seniors 65 year and older who are low and very low income. - People with Disabilities our Plan will incorporate handicapped accessibility and/or supportive services into at least 10% of all new housing units created. - Homeless our Plan will explore new partnerships to targeting housing for the Island's most vulnerable residents earning extremely low or very low-income levels, who are most at risk of homelessness. - Workforce Housing our Plan will continue to support for community housing to promote year-round housing options and mixed income neighborhoods. - Seasonal Housing our Plan will explore partnerships to support efforts of employers to provide seasonal housing for their workers.
+- Extremely and Very Low-income Residents our CIP targets rental units to those earning below 60% AMI to address the unmet housing needs of lower income Island workers and their families, including the homeless. - Families our CIP aims to direct a majority of its new units to families, the mainstay of the Island's year-round workforce. - Seniors our CIP will explore new partnerships to directly address the housing needs of seniors 65 year and older who are low and very low income. - People with Disabilities our CIP will incorporate handicapped accessibility and/or supportive services into at least 10% of all new housing units created. - Homelessness- our CIP will explore new partnerships to targeting housing for the Island's most vulnerable residents earning extremely low or very low-income levels, who are most at risk of homelessness.

-Many of the assessment's recommended strategies have also been incorporated into the Plan, including:
+- Workforce Housing our CIP will continue to support for community housing to promote year-round housing options and mixed-income neighborhoods. - Seasonal Housing our CIP will explore partnerships to support efforts of employers to provide seasonal housing for their workers.

-- 1) Create a balance of larger projects that can take advantage of economies of scale in appropriate locations, and continued smaller infill project with a greater focus on those with more limited incomes, as well as smaller units for increasingly older and smaller households. - 2) Adopt zoning and regulatory changes that will better utilize existing developable property in a "smarter" way for affordable housing, and utilizing the ground lease model to maintain permanently affordability.
+Many of the assessment's recommended strategies have also been incorporated into the CIP, including:

-- 3) Access new and expanded housing funding resources to produce housing that best meets housing needs and production goals, and - 4) Increase regional collaboration to promote island-wide housing interests.
+- 1) Create a balance of larger projects that can take advantage of economies of scale in appropriate locations, and continued smaller infill projects with a greater focus on those with more limited incomes, as well as smaller units for increasingly older and smaller households. - 2) Adopt zoning and regulatory changes that will better utilize existing developable property in a "smarter" way for affordable housing, and utilize the ground lease model to maintain permanently affordability. - 3) Access new and expanded housing funding resources to produce housing that best meets housing needs and production goals. - 4) Increase regional collaboration to promote Island-wide housing interests.

-The Island-wide Housing Production Plan goal is to create at least 223 new low/moderate income units, primarily rental, over the next five years (an average of 45 housing units per year) that will count on the Subsidized Housing Inventory and are affordable to a range of household incomes including extremely low- and very low-income households.
-This rate of housing production would support all of the Island towns reaching 10% through incremental production (0.5% of year round housing units) by 2036.
-In addition, support the creation of at least 71 ownership units over five years that are affordable to households between 80-100% of the area median.
+The Island-wide Housing Production Plan (HPP) goal is to create at least 223 new low/moderate income units, primarily rental, over five years (an average of 45 housing units per year) that will count on the Subsidized Housing Inventory and are affordable to a range of household incomes including extremely low- and very low-income households.
+This rate of housing production would support all of the Island towns reaching the state required 10% under 40B through incremental production (0.5% of year round housing units) by 2036.
+An additional HPP identified goal is to support the creation of at least 71 ownership units over five years that are affordable to households between 80-100% of the area median.